-Just like in Goldilocks, there is a just right spot between the two.
+Just like in Goldilocks, there is a spot just right between the two.
 While all wild animals should be considered dangerous and respected as such, black bear attacks are exceedingly rare and almost always preventable.

-If you try to scare a brown colored bear in Wyoming like a black bear you might look like an idiot.
-In fact you might look dead!
+If you try to scare a brown-colored bear in Wyoming like a black bear, you might look like an idiot.
+In fact, you might look dead!

 See my article, “How to Tell a Grizzly from a Black Bear In Two Easy Steps,” to brush up on bear ID, or see the end of this article for additional resources.

 When you know for sure what type of bear you’re looking at, the next question to ask yourself is: Does this bear even need a scarin’?

 However, it can be possible to startle a bear on a trail.
-Additionally, bears that are lingering in or near human structures (think houses, parking lots, dumpsters, campsites), definitely better “git to gittin’” before they become too accustomed to human presence (which is virtually always bad for a wild animal).
+Additionally, bears that are lingering in or near human structures (think houses, parking lots, dumpsters, campsites) definitely better “git to gittin’” before they become too accustomed to human presence (which is virtually always bad for a wild animal).